bvallelunga/example-app-gender/README.md

 ## Input Scheme
 The input should contain a base64 encoded image of a face.
+The image must be at least 64 x 64 pixels.
+In order to get the best results, make sure your input image is a tight face shot.
 ``` json
 {
   "image": "BASE_64_ENCODED_IMAGE"